n-elie7/alu-shell/permissions/README.md

 This command set user and group with no permission and set others with all permissions in hello file.
 ## chmod 753 hello command
 This command that sets the mode of the file hello to -rwxr-x-wx
+## chmod --reference=olleh hello command
+This command that sets the mode of the file hello the same as olleh’s mode.